kristian-lange-tw/JATOS_docs_v3/pages/Write-longitudinal-studies.md

 ## Use the batch session data to store results that outlive a study run

 Whenever a participant clicks on a study link, JATOS internally starts a study run.
-Once the dat from the last component are sumitted, the study run is finished and the data are no longer avalable to the client side.
+Once the data from the last component are sumitted, the study run is finished and the data are no longer avalable to the client side.
 So, to run a longitudinal study, you need store data in a way that outlives the particular study run and is avalable to future runs.
 The [Batch session data](Session-Data-Three-Types.html) does just this.

 # Example
 ## Assign an ID to individual workers